uKL/easyPrefs/README.md

     put(BlanK) = the id you want to associate with my(Blank) my(Blank) = the data you want to save in sharedprefs

-    putDefaultString(context, putString, myString);
+    //to save a string to default prefs(basicaly: app_id_preferences.xml) putDefaultString(context, putString, myString);

+    getDefaultString(context, getString);//the string "id" you used